 George O. Elston became a director of Celldex in March 2008 upon consummation of the AVANT Merger.
 Mr. Elston had been a director of Celldex Research since March 2004.
-Since February 2013, Mr. Elston has been the Senior Vice President and Chief Financial Officer of KBI Biopharma, Inc., a contract research firm to the biopharmaceutical industry.
+Since October 2014, Mr. Elston has been the Senior Vice President and Chief Financial Officer of Juniper Pharmaceuticals, Inc., a publicly-held pharmaceutical company focused on therapeutics for women's health.
+Mr. Elston was previously the Senior Vice President and Chief Financial Officer of KBI Biopharma, Inc., a contract research firm to the biopharmaceutical industry, from February 2013 through September 2014.
 Mr. Elston has served as the managing partner of Chatham Street Partners, a strategic advisory firm to the Life Science industry since January 2010.
 From January 2008 to January 2010, Mr. Elston was Chief Financial Officer of Optherion, Inc., a privately held biopharmaceutical company.
 From May 2000 to September 2007, Mr. Elston held several senior executive roles at Elusys Therapeutics, Inc., a privately held biopharmaceutical company.
 Before joining Elusys, Mr. Elston was Chief Financial Officer of Trillium USA, Inc. Prior to Trillium, Mr. Elston was with C.R.
 Bard, Inc., an international manufacturer and distributor of medical devices, and with PricewaterhouseCoopers.
-Mr. Elston serves as a Trustee and is a member of the Audit and Nominating Committees of the Deutsche Bank DBX ETF Trust, an investment management company.
+Mr. Elston serves as a Trustee and is a member of the Audit and Nominating Committees of the Deutsche Bank DBX ETF Trust, a mutual fund trust.
 Mr. Elston received his B.B.A. in Public Accounting from Pace University and is a Certified Public Accountant.